Skip to content

 Embedded HTML in ABAP (2001+) (SAP)

-Business Server Pages (BSP) introduced HTML-based web development within the ABAP stack.
+Business Server Pages (BSP) introduced HTML-based web development inside the ABAP stack.

 • Developers write HTML and JavaScript, with embedded ABAP for logic

-• Also server-side rendering, but with greater control over layout and styling
+• Also server-side rendering, but with more control over layout and styling

-• Used extensively in early CRM and SRM web applications
+• Used widely in early CRM and SRM web applications

 • Technically obsolete, but still present in some legacy environments